Jennie Garth: Personal life

 Garth was married to musician Daniel B. Clark from 1994 to 1996.

 In 1995, Garth met her second husband, actor Peter Facinelli, while filming the movie An Unfinished Affair.
-Garth and Facinelli married on January 20, 2001, in a traditional Roman Catholic wedding mass.
+Garth and Facinelli married on January 20, 2001, in a traditional Catholic wedding Mass.
 They have three daughters; born in 1997, 2002, and 2006.
 In March 2012, Facinelli filed for divorce.
 The divorce was finalized in June 2013.

 Garth began dating actor David Abrams in the fall of 2014, starting with a blind date.
 They got engaged in April 2015, and married on July 11, 2015.
 Garth and Abrams separated in 2017.
 In April 2018, the couple filed for divorce.
 In February 2019, they appeared to have reconciled, with Abrams filing a petition to dismiss the divorce proceedings.

 In 2002, at age 30, Garth was diagnosed with a mitral valve prolapse and leaky heart valve, a condition she stated would require monitoring for the rest of her life.
 She revealed the diagnosis in 2009.
 "Down the road it’s something that could get more complicated or it could not," she commented.
 "People have had valve replacements and that kind of thing … but I’m prepared, that’s the key."
 She revealed in her memoir that she started suffering from anxiety at age 19, saying "I wouldn't say that I ever stepped over the line into full-blown agoraphobia, but I would say I definitely came close."